Some Combinatorial Characterizations of Gorenstein Graphs with Independence Number Less than Four: Introduction

 Denote by $\alpha(G)$ the \emph{independence number} of $G$, that is, the maximum size of an independent set of $G$.
 It is well-known that if $\alpha(G)=1$ (that is, $G$ is complete) then $G$ is Gorenstein \ifof $G=K_1$ or $G=K_2$ (where $K_n$ denotes the complete graph on $n$ vertices).
 Moreover, it is easy to see that if $\alpha(G)=2$, then $G$ is Gorenstein \ifof $G$ is the complement of a cycle of length at least four (see Corollary \ref{goren alpha=2} below).
 Therefore, it is natural to ask ``if $\alpha(G)=3$, then when is $G$ Gorenstein?''
 In this paper, we present some properties of Gorenstein graphs with $\alpha=3$ and find all Gorenstein graphs with $\alpha=3$ which are also triangle-free.
 Before stating our main results and since we need some results on Gorenstein simplicial complexes, first we briefly review simplicial complexes and their Stanley-Reisner ideal.

 Recall that a \emph{simplicial complex} $\Delta$ on the vertex set $V= \V(\Delta)= \{v_1,\ldots, v_n\}$ is a family of subsets of $V$ (called \emph{faces}) with the property that $\{v_i\}\in \Delta$ for each $i\in [n]=\{1,\ldots,n\}$ and if $A\se B\in \Delta$, then $A\in \Delta$.
 In the sequel, $\Delta$ always denotes a simplicial complex.
 Thus the family $\Delta(G)$ of all cliques of a graph $G$ is a simplicial complex called the \emph{clique complex} of $G$.
 Also $\Delta(\b G)$ is called the \emph{independence complex} of $G$, where $\b G$ denotes the complement of $G$.
 Note that the elements of $\Delta(\b G)$ are independent sets of $G$.
 The ideal of $S$ generated by $\{\prod_{v_i\in F} x_i|F\se V$ is a non-face of $\Delta\}$ is called the \emph{Stanley-Reisner ideal} of $\Delta$ and is denoted by $I_\Delta$ and $S/I_\Delta$ is called the \emph{Stanley-Reisner algebra} of $\Delta$ over $K$.
 Therefore we have $I_{\Delta(\b G)}= I(G)$.
 If the Stanley-Reisner algebra of $\Delta$ over $K$ is Gorenstein (resp.
 CM), then $\Delta$ is called Gorenstein (resp.
 CM) over $K$.
-The relation between combinatorial properties of $\Delta$ and algebraic properties of $S/I_\Delta$ is well-studied, see for example \cite{hibi,stanley, our chordal, my vdec} and the references therein.
+The relation between combinatorial properties of $\Delta$ and algebraic properties of $S/I_\Delta$ is well-studied, see for example \cite{symbolic, hibi,stanley, our chordal, my vdec} and the references therein.

 The dimension of a face $F$ of $\Delta$ and the simplicial complex $\Delta$ are defined to be $|F|-1$ and $\max\{\dim(F)|F\in \Delta\}$, respectively.
-Denote by $\alpha(G)$ the \emph{independence number} of $G$, that is, the maximum size of an independent set of $G$.
-Note that $\alpha(G)=\dim \Delta(\b G)+1$.
+Recall that $\alpha(G)$ denotes the \emph{independence number} of $G$, that is, $\alpha(G)=\dim \Delta(\b G)+1$.
 A graph $G$ is called \emph{well-covered}, if all maximal independent sets of $G$ have size $\alpha(G)$ and we say that $G$ is a \emph{W$_2$ graph}, if $|\V(G)|\geq 2$ and every pair of disjoint independent sets of $G$ are contained in two disjoint maximum independent sets.
 In some texts, W$_2$ graphs are called 1-well-covered graphs.
 The reader can see \cite{W2} for more on W$_2$ graphs.
 In the following lemma, we have collected two known results on W$_2$ graphs and their relation to Gorenstein graphs.

 \begin{lem} \begin{enumerate} \item (\cite[Lemma 3.1]{large girth} or \cite[Lemma 3.5]{tri-free}) If $G$ is a graph without isolated vertices and $G$ is Gorenstein over some field $K$, then $G$ is a W$_2$ graph.